Table of contents

 • Enforcing authentication: Your AI agents should, by default, ask users to authenticate with the required systems before performing actions on any of the underlying data.
 And only once the user authenticates successfully, the agent would go on to make the necessary tool call(s)

-• Testing tools rigorously: You should take several measures to fully battle-test your tools, such as running representative, real‑world workflows; adopting different identities and scopes and seeing if least-privilege boundaries are enforced; and measuring certain test metrics, like success rate and latency to benchmark performance
+• Testing tools rigorously: You should take several measures to fully battle-test your agents' tool calls, such as running representative, real‑world workflows; adopting different identities and scopes and seeing if least-privilege boundaries are enforced; and measuring certain test metrics, like success rate and latency to benchmark performance

 • Leveraging audit trails in your agentic tooling: This gives you person-level accountability and granular visibility into every action made on your agents’ tools, allowing you to enforce policies, investigate issues, and prove compliance